aquasecurity/trivy/docs/misconfiguration/advanced/exceptions.md

     }
     ```

-If you want to apply rule-based exceptions to builtin policies, you have to define the exception under the same package.
+If you want to apply rule-based exceptions to built-in policies, you have to define the exception under the same package.

 !!! example
     ``` rego